Prostate Cancer Awareness

 Other types of cancer can also start in the prostate gland, including sarcomas, small cell carcinomas, and transitional cell carcinomas.
 But these types of prostate cancer are so rare that if you have prostate cancer it is almost certain to be an adenocarcinoma.

-Other than skin cancer, prostate cancer is the most common cancer in American men.
-The latest American Cancer Society estimates for prostate cancer in the United States are for 2012:
+The latest American Cancer Society estimates for prostate cancer in the United States are for 2015:

-About 1 man in 6 will be diagnosed with prostate cancer during his lifetime.
+About 1 man in 7 will be diagnosed with prostate cancer during his lifetime.
+Prostate cancer is the second leading cause of cancer death in American men, behind only lung cancer.

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person's age or family history, can't be changed.